-UPGRADE A CASE FROM PREVIOUS VERSIONS TO 1.5
+UPGRADE A CASE FROM PREVIOUS VERSIONS TO 2.1

-Cases created with prior software versions will be migrated in read-only mode in version 1.5.
+Cases created with prior software versions will be migrated in read-only mode on this version .
 If the surgeon wants to modify one of these cases, he/she should proceed with the upgrade.